microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-mplab/README.md

 * Connect the AVR128DB48 Curiosity Nano to the computer using a USB cable
 * Clone the repository or download the zip to get the source code
-* Open the .X projects with MPLAB in the assignment folder for the desired assignment
+* Use MPLAB to open the `.X` projects in the folder of the desired assignment
 * Complete the assignment according to the training manual
-* Press *Make and Program Device* to run the example
+* Press **Make and Program Device** to run the example

 ![SetUpAssignment](images/MplabSetUp.png)

 ## Conclusion

-After completing the training you should have a better understanding of some of the new features of the AVR DB such as the OPAMP, XOSCHF and MVIO.
+This training facilitates a better understanding of some of the new features of the AVR DB such as the OPAMP, XOSCHF and MVIO.